-A purchaser using an Austrian acquisition vehicle to carry out an acquisition for cash will need to decide whether to fund the vehicle with debt, equity, or a hybrid instrument which combines characteristics of both.
+A purchaser using an Austrian acquisition vehicle to carry out an acquisition for cash will need to decide whether to fund the vehicle with debt, equity or a hybrid instrument that combines characteristics of both.
 The principles underlying these approaches are discussed below.

 The principal advantage of debt is the potential tax-deductibility of interest, as the payment of a dividend does not give rise to a tax deduction.
-However, from 2011 onwards, interest on loans taken out to acquire participations from related companies is no longer deductible for corporate income tax purposes.
-(See this chapter’s information on deductibility of interest.)
+As of 2011, however, interest on loans taken out to acquire participations from related companies is no longer deductible for corporate income tax purposes.
+Further, as of March 2014, interest paid to a group-affiliated corporation is not tax-deductible if the beneficial owner is considered to be low-taxed on the interest income received (see deductibility of interest).

 Another potential advantage of debt is the deductibility of expenses, such as guarantee fees or bank fees, in computing trading profits for tax purposes (this is only available in the case of an asset deal; the position of a share deal in connection with a tax group is currently under discussion).
 These payments will be distributed over the term of the loan or credit.
-There are currently discussions and an outstanding court decision on whether financial expenses on loans taken out to acquire participations from related companies are also no longer deductible.
+As of 13 June 2014, however, financial expenses on loans taken out to acquire participations are no longer tax-deductible.

-Austrian legislation does not include any thin capitalization rules.
-In practice, a loan of an affiliated party is deemed to constitute hidden equity if it is granted to substitute for the shareholder’s equity.thus, evidence has to be provided that a supply of equity would clearly not have been necessary at the time the loan was granted and that the loan is not a substitute for the required equity.
+Austrian legislation does not include any formal thin capitalization rules.
+In practice, a loan from an affiliated party is deemed to constitute hidden equity if it is granted to substitute the shareholder’s equity.
+Thus, evidence has to be provided that a supply of equity would clearly not have been necessary at the time the loan was granted and that the loan is not a substitute for the required equity.

 Moreover, the companies’ capital ratio should be in line with commercial practice.
-A debt-to-equity ratio of 3:1 or even 4:1 should generally be sufficient provided there are no unusual circumstances.
-To avoid a re-classification of the loan as hidden equity, documentation of the arm’s length nature of the loan will be required.
+A debt-to-equity ratio of 3:1 or even 4:1 should generally be sufficient, provided there are no unusual circumstances.
+To avoid a re-classification of the loan into hidden equity, documentation of the arm’s length nature of the loan is required.